GSA/codeinventory/README.md

 ```
 $ codeinv
 Commands:
   codeinv csv FILENAME                                        # Build an inventory from a CSV file
-  codeinv github GITHUB_ACCESS_TOKEN GITHUB_ORG [OPTIONS]  # Build an inventory from GitHub
+  codeinv github GITHUB_ORG -a GITHUB_ACCESS_TOKEN [OPTIONS]  # Build an inventory from GitHub
   codeinv help [COMMAND]                                      # Describe available commands or one s...
   codeinv json FILENAME                                       # Build an inventory from a JSON file
 ```